Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 Methane hydrate simulations are executed by switching the if_xyz1 case of the TIP5P algorithm, like with the SPC/E algorithm (Ref.
 3).
-As natural resources, however, methane is environmentally known as 20-60 times more hazardous material than carbon dioxide.
+As natural resources, however, it is noted that methane is environmentally known as 20-60 times more hazardous material than carbon dioxide.
 Methane hydrate that is once mined and be burnt in air should be confined back to the deep earth interior.

 ### Procedure of Water Molecules by 5-Points Method ###